JeffreyLiangUF/Battlecode-2019/README.md

 ### 2019 Strategy

+Note: If your curious of the context of the strategy please go read the above linked Battlecode post-mortem.

+My teams AI strategy was heavily dependent on fighting over resources and skirmishing to drain the resources of the enemies.
+Key Strategy Ideas:

+1. Rushing central resources immediately.
+2. Using cheap high health knights to burn the fuel of the enemy by dying until the enemy runs out of the ability to attack then overrunning them.
+3. Planting Churchs in the open to allow for the spawning of knights to retake enemy controlled resource clusters
+4. At predetermined rounds sending all knights to the enemy castle in hopes of draining enemy fuel and overrunning them to kill the castle.

 ### Clips of rounds from 2019 finalist tournament

 Chicken vs Codelympians, Loss in the winners bracket round 1